muralpay/public/README.md

 # challenge
+## welcome
 Feel free to use languages, libraries, frameworks you are most familiar with.
+Create a private repo, regularly push your changes as you progres through the challenge.

 ## step 1
 Create a basic web app that allows the user to: